 Composite boards, on the other hand, endure weather better, repel insects, and don’t require paints or stains.
 After installation, a simple sweep and scrub every year will keep the surface looking new.
 Plus, manufacturers often have warranties on their composite boards, giving you peace of mind over their lifetime of about 20+ years.

 Thanks to CAMO for contributing this guest post.
-For the products referenced and more, shop the CAMO Store at DIY Home Center.
+For the products referenced and more, shop our CAMO Store.